-- Protecting children from maltreatment. - Preventing the impairment of children's mental and physical health or development. - Ensuring children are growing up in circumstances consistent with the provision of safe and effective care and - taking action to enable all children to have the best outcomes.
+- Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment, whether that is within or outside the home, including online - Preventing the impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes.